 - EIT-Level KPIs (EIT KPIs): defined by the EIT for the entire EIT community (KICs).
 These are the most important KPIs and require supporting formal evidence of achievement.
 For example: - EITHE07-09: Students-Graduates from EIT-labelled programmes - KIC-Internal KPIs (INT KPIs): defined by EIT Digital as additional monitoring parameters.
 For example: - INT10: Number of Women part of the Activity Team - INT11: Number of Industry Partners engaged in Education Activities - Activity Specific Quantifiable Targets (ASQTs): defined by individual Activity proposers and requested to define additional, measurable, Activity-specific targets that can demonstrate the impact of its implementation.
-These may include, for example, the number of students/learners that after the training are participating to one of our standup/startup innovation instruments (DeepHack, Innovation Factory, RIS Venture Program)

 To define their KPI targets, proposal authors need to be aware of the acceptance requirements of KPIs.
 Without the required evidence documentation, KPIs may not be accepted by EIT in the formal Activity review process.
-Please note that financial penalties may be applied by the EIT and EIT Digital in case of under-delivery, including under-achievements in any of the 3 above categories of targets and KPIs.
+Please note that financial penalties may be applied by the EIT and EIT Digital in case of under-delivery, including underachievements in any of the 3 above categories of targets and KPIs.